briossant/make-project-prompt/README.md

 # Generate a prompt, include files in 'src' and 'include', exclude test files
 mpp -i 'src/*' -i 'include/*' -e '*_test.go' -q "Check if there are any concurrency issues in this Go code."

+# Generate a prompt, include Go files and force include binary files in the assets directory
+mpp -i '*.go' -f 'assets/**/*.bin' -q "How can I optimize loading these binary assets in my Go application?"
 ```

 ## Development